 It was state of the art back then, and was also used to record some of the first solo albums by the ex-Beatles.
 Without considering its historical value, the console was eventually disassembled and placed in storage.

 Now, the console has been restored to its original working condition using 70% of its original parts.
-The owners believe the console could bring around one-million-dollars.
+The owners believe the console could bring up to 3-million-dollars.

 Beatles memorabilia sells for big numbers.
 In 2005, John Lennon’s handwritten lyrics to “All You Need Is Love” sold for 1.25-million-dollars, and in 2015, Ringo Starr’s personal copy of The White Album sold for $790,000